 Following the completion of this offering, the audit committee will have the primary responsibility for reviewing and approving or disapproving "related party transactions," which are transactions between us and related persons in which the aggregate amount involved exceeds or may be expected to exceed \$120,000 and in which a related person has or will have a direct or indirect material interest.
-For purposes of this policy, a related person will be defined as a director, executive officer, nominee for director, or the beneficial owner of 5% or more of our capital stock, in each case since the beginning of the most recently completed year, and their immediate family members.
+For purposes of this policy, a related person will be defined as a director, executive officer, nominee for director, or the beneficial owner of 5% or more of our capital stock and their immediate family members.
 Our audit committee charter will provide that the audit committee shall review and approve or disapprove any related party transactions.